wx-chevalier/Awesome-Lists-and-CheatSheets/SoftwareEngineering/DesignPattern/DesignPattern-Reference.md

 # Tutorial

-- [2017-Design Patterns for Humans](https://github.com/kamranahmedse/design-patterns-for-humans): A topic that can easily make anyone's mind wobble.
+* [2017-Design Patterns for Humans](https://github.com/kamranahmedse/design-patterns-for-humans): A topic that can easily make anyone's mind wobble.
 Here I try to make them stick in to your mind (and maybe mine) by explaining them in the simplest way possible.

+# Domain Driven Development: 领域驱动开发